virtual-puppet-project/vpuppr/addons/vrm/README.md

 ![Example of VRM Addon used to import two example characters](vrm_samples/screenshot/vrm_sample_screenshot.png)

-IMPORT support for VRM 0.0 is fully supported.
-Retargeting for animation currently requires an external script.

 ## What is VRM?

 See [https://vrm.dev/en/](https://vrm.dev/en/) (English) or [https://vrm.dev/](https://vrm.dev/) (日本語)